Fysac/lhf/README.md

 In true Unix fashion, lhf operates entirely on standard streams.
 This means you can chain commands together like so:

-    python find.py 500 | python scan.py > owned_pies.txt
+    python find.py 500 | python scan.py 100 > owned_pies.txt

-This command will find at most 500 Raspberry Pis, scan them all, and write the vulnerable host:port combos to a file.
+This command will find at most 500 Raspberry Pis, scan them all using 100 threads, and write the vulnerable host:port combos to a file.